immortal13/EMS-GCN-hyperspectral-image-classification/README.md

 ```
 Thank you very much! (*^▽^*)

+This code is constructed based on [ESCNet](https://github.com/Bobholamovic/ESCNet) and [CEGCN](https://github.com/qichaoliu/CNN_Enhanced_GCN), thanks~💕.

-Or if you have any questions, please feel free to contact me (Jiaqi Zou, immortal@whu.edu.cn).
+If you have any questions, please feel free to contact me (Jiaqi Zou, immortal@whu.edu.cn).